DerBejijing/mc-portal-engine/README.md

   - thermal redirection cube: will redirect a laser that hits it.
 When beeing placed (wether by the portalgun or by hand) it will be faced to the direction the player was facing.
 Only supports *north, east, south, west*.
 Can be picked up by rightclicking with the portalgun.
 Destroy by breaking
   - laser sensor: Will emit power if a laser beam hits it.
 When beeing played it points towards the player.
 Destroy by breaking
   - aerial faith plate: once a player walks on it, it will launch the player to the direction it was placed in.
 Destroy by breaking
   - hardlight bridge: place on a wall.
 Cannot be powered by redstone yet, because I was to lazy to do so.
 Will do it in the next days.
 Instead the block behind it has to be granite.
 I know, stupid, but I'll fix it.
+It can only be stopped by gray concrete yet.
+I will change it very soon.

   - turret: will look towards the player when placed. **Not functional yet**!
 It will cast rays to try to find a player. **Warning**: on weaker computers this may decrease performance a lot when multiple turrets are used!
 The rays can be visualized by enabling the debug mode (`/trigger debug`)